 Muscles become rigid, and movements are slow.
 Walking is unsteady, with a tendency to fall backward.
 Speaking and swallowing are difficult.

 Other symptoms include insomnia, agitation, irritability, apathy, and rapid changes in emotion.

 In the late stages, depression and dementia are common.
-Compared with Parkinson disease, progressive supranuclear palsy progresses faster, responds less well to treatment, and results in more severe muscle rigidity and disability, usually within 5 years.
+Compared with Parkinson disease, progressive supranuclear palsy progresses faster, causes falls earlier, responds less well to treatment, and results in more severe muscle rigidity and disability, usually within 5 years.
 Usually, death, often due to infection, occurs within 10 years after symptoms begin.

-The drugs used to treat Parkinson disease sometimes provide temporary relief.
+Sometimes drugs used to treat Parkinson disease

 Physical and occupational therapists can provide exercises to help keep joints limber and help people function better.
 They can also recommend strategies and safety measures to reduce the risk of falls.